Tokyo's drinkers drown frustrations over virus limits, Games

 Tokyo’s drinkers drown frustrations over virus limits, GamesNew

-TOKYO (AP) — On the eve of the Tokyo Olympics’ opening ceremony, the government’s attempts to curb a coronavirus surge by targeting drinkers is drowning in liquor, frustration and indifference.
+TOKYO (AP) — On the eve of the Tokyo Olympics, the government’s attempt to curb a coronavirus surge by targeting drinkers is drowning in liquor, frustration and indifference.
 Japan has asked the city’s restaurants and bars to close by 8 p.m., if not entirely, to deter people from socializing in close contact with strangers and spreading the virus.
-But instead, drinkers moved outdoors and Tokyo bars were bustling with defiant customers.
+But instead, drinkers moved outdoors and Tokyo bars are bustling with defiant customers.
 Those enjoying a drink on a recent weekday evening were hardly celebrating the Olympics.
-But the long emergency situation and the inconsistency of officials’ words and actions isn’t making Tokyo residents stay home.
+But the long emergency situation and the inconsistency of officials’ words and actions aren’t pushing Tokyo residents to stay home.